 As of Saturday, November 8th, Joe Biden has been called the winner of the electoral college majority needed to secure the presidency.
 It was already clear early on in the election that Biden had won the popular vote (by over 5 million votes and counting).
 Unfortunately, winning the popular vote in the US isn’t enough to get you the top job.
 Instead, they’ve opted for a different system.

 Namely the electoral college.
 It being what it is, Biden also had to ensure a majority in critical swing states.
 He needed to achieve & surpass that pivotal number of 270 majority votes in order to be declared victor.
 It was a tense experience.
 For everyone in the US and around the world, it meant 3-4 days of anxiety.
 Thankfully, we can now hope that the worst has passed.

 Why The Election Matters

 This was a definite win for science, rights activists, and the climate movement at large.
 It seems almost surreal that so much could hinge on one election.
 And one that so many would be impacted by, regardless of whether or not they’re US citizens.
 Indeed, so many decisions made by the US Executive have far-reaching consequences around the world.

 For anyone deeply concerned about sustainability, we needed this!
 Joe Biden may not have been the choice of progressives, but when it came down to it, there really wasn’t much of an option.
-At least Joe Biden has stated that he will recommit the US to the Paris Climate Agreement, and signaled to the country and beyond that he will tackle the climate crisis.
+At least Joe Biden has stated that he will recommit the US to the Paris Climate Agreement, signalling to the country and beyond, that he will tackle the climate crisis.